Azure/ArcOnAVS/README.md

 8. On the vCenter Server, allow inbound connections on TCP port 443, so that the Arc resource bridge and VMware cluster extension can communicate with the vCenter server.
 (As of today, only the default port of 443 is supported if you use a different port, Appliance VM creation will fail)

-9. Internet access from AVS SDDC.
+9. Internet should be enabled in Azure VMWare Solution SDDC.

 10. Provide required inputs in `config_avs.json`